constellation-daq/Constellation/docs/manual/howtos/custom_commands.md

 }
 ```

-Int he constructor of `MySatellite`, the command is registered with the command registry as follows:
+In the constructor of `MySatellite`, the command is registered with the command registry as follows:

 ```cpp
 MySatellite::MySatellite(std::string_view type, std::string_view name) : Satellite(type, name) {